 Ferkauf Graduate School of Psychology trains highly qualified professional psychologists in the fields of clinical, school and school-clinical child psychology.

-The Mordecai D. and Monique C. Katz School of Graduate and Professional Studies offers students of all ages the opportunity to further their education, careers and intellectual aspirations.
+The Mordecai D. and Monique C. Katz School offers students of all ages the opportunity to further their education, careers and intellectual aspirations.

 - Read more about The Katz School

 The Rabbi Isaac Elchanan Theological Seminary continues to carry forward the legacy of nurturing scholars who will strengthen and preserve the Jewish people and heritage.